nathiss/nathiss.github.io/src/content/articles/beginnings-are-hard/index.md

 Once the server decides the user should be logged out, it will store JWT's ID in Redis alongside with an indication of whether the session has ended.

 Can you see now when I said it was overengineered?
-So many complex solution for a logout functionality.
+So many complex solutions for a logout functionality.
 The project ended because I was too wornout to finish it.

 ### Platform 3: Polaris (React)

 I'm actually quite proud of this one.
-It's a static website running on [React](https://reactjs.org/) used to host my vector graphics.
+It's a static website running on [React](https://reactjs.org/) and hosting my vector graphics.
 It's painfully simple, but that was kinda the point.
 I wanted to have a way of hosting those images ASAP, hence React and GitHub Pages, [where the website is actually hosted](https://nathiss.github.io/Polaris/).